What is an Order Management System?

 The best order management system will streamline many logistics processes.
 Those can include routing orders to the right warehouse, auto printing shipping labels, and much more.
-Such efficiencies can make a real difference not only to your warehouse management but your overall productivity.
+Such efficiencies can make a real difference to your warehouse management and overall productivity.

 Having the correct OMS in place is especially helpful for firms that use 3rd-party logistics (3PL) providers.
 If your OMS integrates with a 3PL’s system, order fulfillment is faster and more intuitive.
-It makes life easier for your firm and the provider with which you’re working.
+It makes life easier for your firm and the provider you’re working with.
 That’s a win-win, or a win-win-win when you consider the benefits delivered to customers.

 All e-commerce businesses know that returns are an inevitability.
 Approximately 30% of products bought online get returned.
 That’s as compared to less than 10% bought in-store.
 Handling returned items and dealing with the customers who sent them back is vital to order management.